charmed-kubernetes/kubernetes-docs/pages/k8s/1.27/components.md

 https://github.com/charmed-kubernetes/kubernetes-docs/issues
 rather than editing the text -->

-This page details the charms, snaps, images and other components which comprise the 1.27 release of Charmed Kubernetes.
+This page details the charms and container images which comprise the 1.27 release of Charmed Kubernetes.

 Other information about this release can be found on the following pages: